AravindB98/ch09-grounding-agents-in-evidence/chapter/chapter_09_rag.md

 The book's master argument: **architecture is the leverage point, not the model.** This chapter is a specific instance of that argument.
 Magid's Collaborator Newsroom does not succeed because it uses a better LLM.
 It succeeds because its architecture — RAG grounding, agentic orchestration, domain-specific evaluation, and real-time observability — transforms LLM outputs from unverifiable text into evidence-traceable journalism.
 Without that architecture, the same model produces fluent content that journalists cannot trust.
 The model is identical.
 The architecture makes it trustworthy.

-**RAG is not a search optimization — it is a fundamental epistemological constraint that determines whether an agent's outputs can be trusted as evidence-grounded.
-Without RAG, LLM agents confabulate with high confidence.
-With RAG, agent outputs are traceable to sources and deviations are detectable.
-Context adherence is a measurable property, not an aspiration.**
+**RAG is not a search optimization — it is a fundamental epistemological constraint.
+First, RAG establishes a bounded reference object against which output can be compared.
+Second, that bounded object is what makes deviation measurable.
+Without measurement, the bounded object produces no trust benefit — the system has a reference it never checks.
+Context adherence is a measurable property, not an aspiration.
+The architectural insight is the second step, not the first: most teams build the reference object (RAG) and stop.
+Magid built the measurement layer that makes the reference object useful.**

+**A note on scope:** This chapter reasons about pipeline-level architecture, not model-level optimization.
+The question is not "which LLM produces fewer errors?" but "which architectural layers make errors detectable?"
+The model is a component.
+The architecture is the design decision.
+Every claim in this chapter is about the second, not the first.

 ---